dorythecat/TransforWeb/README.md

 It is a purely static site that hosts tools and interfaces to make the most use out of the bot.
-For now, this only includes a TSF editor, with the ability to apply the transformation through the API, but new features will be added on a regular basis.
+For now, this only includes a TSF editor, with the ability to apply the transformation through the API, but new features will be added regularly.

 Future planned features include: